This article will introduce you to the best games currently available which support SLI.

 The Witcher 3

 This game is part of an iconic series.
 CD Projekt Red was working on a tighter budget when they released the original Witcher, but that didn’t prevent the game from having some stunning visuals.
 Indeed, by the time the second installment was released, they had everything figured out.
-As a result, we saw even more remarkable visuals.
+As a result, we saw even more impressive visuals.

 Far Cry 5